KarolS22/CoolMap/Readme.md

 # CoolMap
-> Outline a brief description of your project.
-Project was made of a purpose of passing university classes
+> The CoolMap shows location and basic information about the city that you have entered.
+Project was made of a purpose of passing university classes.
+Project is in master branch.

 ## Table of Contents